Balays/SARS-CoV2_ONT_data/README.md

 https://www.ebi.ac.uk/ena/browser/view/PRJEB51064

 The original *.bam* files (inital mapping) can be downloaded using the *PRJEB51064_SARS-CoV2_pass.download.sh* script, \
-then the *fastqfrombam.sh* script can be used to generate the *.fastq* files (containing the viral reads only), which, in turn can mapped to the reference genome using the *minimap.sh* executable. \
+then the *fastqfrombam.sh* script can be used to generate the *.fastq* files (containing the viral reads only), \
+which, in turn can mapped to the reference genome using the *minimap.sh* executable. \
 Alternatively, *.fastq* files (containing every *passed* reads) can be downloaded from ENA and mapped using *minimap.sh*

 The *gigasci.worklfow.R* contains the analysis of the reads, carried out in four steps: \
 1.)
-Import the *.bam* files (itt will rename them to match the *sample_name* column in the "metadata.tsv" file) \
+Importing the *.bam* files (the original files will be renamed to match the *sample_name* column in the "metadata.tsv" file) \
 2.)
 Clustering the alignments into unique alignments, i.e. *Transcripts* \
 3.)
 Detection of "Leaders" and "Trailers"; Differentiating betweem *genomic* and *sub-genomic RNAs* \
 4.)
 Summing and statistics